supreethms1809/multiagent/assignments/assignment1/assignment1_report.md

 INFO:__main__:Plotting value function
 INFO:__main__:Plotting optimal policy with values and actions
 ```
+### Plot the comparison of value and optimal action of each state after each policy improvement (similar to the slides).
+As many plots as the number of policy improvement goes
 ### Value and action of each state after the 1st policy improvement
 ![Value and action of each state after the 1st policy improvement](./images/prob31.png)